-Every passenger location in a Swinger motor home can be evacuated through at least two emergency exits.
+Every passenger location in a Georgie Boy motor home can be evacuated through at least two emergency exits.
 In case one route is blocked, you have an alternative route.

-The emergency exits are the main entry door, a window in the bedroom, and another window behind the driver's seat.
+The emergency exits are the driver's door, the main entry door, and a window in the bedroom.